JurisProject/juris_whitepaper_public/framework.md

 How Juris moves: The party(s) to the contract requesting the SNAP pay whatever they want to activate the SNAP (above a minimum).
 5% of that fee goes to the Juris Foundation, the rest is split equally amongst all of the Jurists in good standing who vote in the SNAP.
 From the parties perspective: It’s a cheap way to get a fast judgement and a lot of input from different perspectives.
 From the Jurists’ perspective: SNAP’s don’t pay very well, but they do offer a lot of opportunities to earn rep. Jurists are always on the hunt for a contract where their unique expertise will be decisive.
 Since everyone has to split the arbitration fee, it pays to look into disputes that no one else is looking at.
 You need to pay attention, vote reasonably, and contribute if you’re going to increase or maintain your standing.
-How it works: (The SNAP is the most structured of the three dispute resolution processes, so the description here will be brief.
-See XXXXXX for a longer explanation of the SNAP.)
-All parties to a contract have 24 hours to submit an argument.
+How it works: All parties to a contract have 24 hours to submit an argument.
 Once they’re all in, any Jurist can see the arguments.
 To take a case a Jurist must vote based only on the arguments and submit a textual justification of their vote.
 After 24 hours, if the SNAP has had at least 5 votes the justifications are revealed to the jurists, and Discovery begins.
 The jurists can ask the parties any questions they have, vote on the questions and comment on the parties responses (very much like a Reddit AMA).
 By the end of discovery all jurists must vote again (or their opening vote will carry over and they will lose reputation).
 Then, the collective opinion phase begins, lasting 36 hours.
 Using the git source control system, Jurists collaboratively author an opinion for each position that received at least one vote.
 Based on the vote and opinion, the parties can decide to self mediate an outcome, or appeal for a PANEL.

 The format allows parties to provide opening arguments while also allowing the jurists to directly question the parties.
 This is designed to be a fusion of the anglo-american adversarial format with the east asian inquisitorial format.

 This VOTE --> JUSTIFY --> DISCUSS --> VOTE → JUSTIFY model is based on the Delphi Method of collective decision making.
 The Delphi Method has been shown to be very effective at surfacing hidden profiles while producing judgements that have broad support and alignment with facts.

-[clarify that the money for a SNAP may be preloaded into the contract. ]

 ### PANEL (Peremptory Agreement for Neutral Expert Litigation) Judgement